eme64/blog/_posts/2025-01-01-AutoVectorization-Status.md

   - [JDK-8351392](https://bugs.openjdk.org/browse/JDK-8351392): C2 crash: failed: Expected Bool, but got OpaqueMultiversioning
 - WIP: [JDK-8324751](https://bugs.openjdk.org/browse/JDK-8324751): C2 SuperWord: Aliasing Analysis runtime check
   - This has been a big project, using Multiversioning implemented for [JDK-8323582](https://bugs.openjdk.org/browse/JDK-8323582).
 Have to refactor some of VPointer to be able to reconstruct pointers from VPointer, so I can build the runtime checks.
+- Suspended for lack of time: [JDK-8340093](https://bugs.openjdk.org/browse/JDK-8340093) Cost Modeling, will get back to it after AliasingAnalysis runtime checks.
+- Testing:
+  - Integrated: [JDK-8352020](https://bugs.openjdk.org/browse/JDK-8352020) CompileFramework: enable compilation for VectorAPI
+  - Integrated: [JDK-8351952](https://bugs.openjdk.org/browse/JDK-8351952): IR Framework: allow ignoring methods that are not compilable
+  - Integrated: [JDK-8352869](https://bugs.openjdk.org/browse/JDK-8352869): Verify.checkEQ: extension for NaN, VectorAPI and arbitrary Objects
+- WIP: [JDK-8344942](https://bugs.openjdk.org/browse/JDK-8344942): Template-Based Testing Framework
+  - This took a lot of time, lots of experiments, rounds of feedback, reviewing.
+But it is also very exciting, it will save us a lot of time in the future.
+I already found a list of bugs during prototyping.

 **Graphical Overview**